schmoesta/lambdarama/README.md

 ## 🏗️ Setup

 This project is managed by [hatch](https://hatch.pypa.io/1.9/) - follow the instructions [here](https://hatch.pypa.io/1.9/install/) for setting up hatch on your machine.
-This project requires you to have Python >=3.8 available.

 ```bash
 hatch run dev:test